Adam5Wu/SCapRider/README.md

   5. Ability to adjust input and backup capacitor voltage thresholds
   6. Ability to adjust output voltage (8.5~13.2v)
   7. Ability to power off MCU circuits

+  In addition, the PCB layout has been completely re-done:

+  1. Instead of 2 layer in V2, it uses 4 layer design, with (mostly) dedicated groud plane
+  2. Try to follow layout recommendations from chip manufacture wherever possible
+  3. Pay special attention to main current path, allocating as wide trace as possible
+  4. Put components on both top and bottom to reduce board size (4 layer boards are expensive! :D)

 ## Layout Software Used
 PCBWeb http://www.pcbweb.com/